Adoption of an adult

 FYI

-Death of the adoptive parent after the filing of the application does not withdraw from the court, the adoption may be pronounced, if it is in the interest of the adopted parent.
+Death of the adoptive parent after the filing of the application does not withdraw from the court.
+Adoption may be pronounced if it is in the interest of the adopted person.

 Adoption creates a link of parentage which gives the adopted person rights and obligations in his new family.
 In the case of a simple adoption, the adopted maintains legal ties with his family of origin.